Portugal StartUp Visa: A Guide for US Entrepreneurs

 Create an Account

-The application is online, so you need to create an account on the startUP Portugal platform (IAPMEI’s online platform).
+The application is online, so you need to create an account on the Start Up Portugal platform (IAPMEI’s online platform).
 You need to provide your passport and personal details to register your account.

-Apply for the Startup Visa
+Apply for the Start Up Visa

 Log in to your account to apply.
 To apply, you will get a form that requires information on your entrepreneurial project.
 Follow the instructions and provide accurate information.
 You are to submit the following along with your application form: